Overview of the European energy system

 Specific policy question

 Methodology for indicator calculation

 Methodology and assumptions used for the Sankey diagram

 The Sankey diagram shows the key energy flows (in million tonnes of oil equivalent) for the EU-28 based on Eurostat data (Figure 1).
-The left side of the diagram shows the gross inland consumption with the net amount of energy imported compared with that produced indigenously.
-The diagram then shows energy conversion of primary energy to secondary energies; heat, electricity and manufactured fuels, through transformation plants (power stations, district heating, CHP, oil refineries and other transformation plants) and the associated conversion losses.
-The right hand side of the diagram shows the final mix of energy consumption by different EU-28 energy users (including: industry, transport, domestic, other final consumers and non-energy use).
-Note that renewables in transport for ENER 036 include all biofuels whether sustainable or not.
+The left side of the diagram shows gross inland consumption with the net amount of energy imported compared with that produced indigenously.
+The diagram then shows the conversion of primary energy to secondary energies (heat, electricity and manufactured fuels) through transformation plants (power stations, district heating, CHP, oil refineries and other transformation plants) and the associated conversion losses.
+The right hand side of the diagram shows the final mix of energy consumption by different EU-28 energy users (including industry, transport, domestic, other final consumers and non-energy use).
+Note that renewables in transport for ENER036 include all biofuels whether sustainable or not.
 Only a proportion of the primary energy entering the energy system of a country flows through to the end user for consumption.
-There are various diversions and losses incurred before energy reaches the final consumer due to distribution losses and use in the energy sector.
-The Sankey diagram is useful in capturing the situation in a certain year but other indicators are needed to show the change in energy use over time.
+There are various diversions and losses before energy reaches the final consumer because of distribution losses and use in the energy sector.
+The Sankey diagram is useful to capture the situation in a certain year but other indicators are needed to show the change in energy use over time.

 - all products [nrg_100a],

 - renewable energies [nrg_107a].

 For each of the fossil fuels, the supply consists of: